Denhonator/KHPCSpeedrunTools/1FMMods/readme.md

 ## How to use:
 - Get LuaBackend https://github.com/Sirius902/LuaBackend or LuaFrontend https://github.com/TopazTK/LuaFrontend
 - Follow the instructions on those pages on how to set up the scripts
+- Copy the io_packages into the same folder as the .lua mods (this contains the actual addresses)
 - You can have the scripts in a single folder to cover both Steam and Epic games (it will read from whatever you set it to for both)

 ## SaveAnywhere: